 Bullying is never the fault of the person who is bullied.
 It is always wrong.
 And in some cases, it is even against the law!

 Girlshealth.gov can help.
 We have a lot of information on what to do if you are being bullied.
 We also have info for girls who bully and for girls who witness bullying.
 If you just want the key points, you can print our one-page bullying fact sheet [ PDF 180K].
 Check out the list on the left for all the topics we cover.
 And here's a list of some of our popular Bullying topics:

-- Why some girls are bullied more than others
+- Why some girls may be bullied

-- Ways you can protect yourself and others from bullying
+- Ways to protect yourself from bullying

 Content last reviewed April 15,2014

 Page last updated September 29, 2014